Gompertz–Makeham law of mortality: Empirical fits

+Alternative forms

+The hazard function for the Gompertz-Makeham distribution is most often characterised as $h(x)=\alpha e^{\beta x} + \lambda$.

 The quantile function can be expressed in a closed-form expression using the Lambert W function:

 The Gompertz law is the same as a Fisher–Tippett distribution for the negative of age, restricted to negative values for the random variable (positive values for age).